diffblue/cbmc/doc/cprover-manual/cbmc-assertions.md

 }
 ```

-A future release of CPROVER will support using these pre and
-postconditions to create a function contract, which can be used for
-modular verification.

-Future CPROVER releases will support explicit quantifiers with a syntax
+CPROVER supports explicit quantifiers with a syntax
 that resembles Spec\#:

 ```C